Amolkitekar/scoopen_content/README.md

 # scoopen_content
-Our Second Repository On GitHub
+Our Second Repository On GitHub.
+Here we will add only Files for future use.